 - Drain, and return the freekeh to the hot saucepan with the lid on to finish cooking in the residual heat and steam for 5 minutes.

 - Remove the stems from the parsley and mint and chop the leaves.

 - Mix the freekeh with the herbs, add the olive oil and season to taste with lemon juice, salt and pepper.

 - Garnish with pomegranate seeds to serve.

-For more aubergine recipes and tips have a look here and, if you're feeling inspired to cook more adventurously, why not join us for one of our fantastic vegetarian and vegan cookery courses in the heart of Georgian Bath.
-We do hope you'll join us soon!
+Read on for more aubergine recipes and tips and if you're feeling inspired to cook more adventurously, have a look at ourvegetarian and vegan cookery courses in the heart of Georgian Bath.

 Delicious food photography by Rob Wicks of Eat Pictures.